arnis-prieditis/goodmorning-bot/README.md

 # Good-morning-bot

-- sends 'good morning' messages every day at the user specified time
+- sends 'good morning' messages every day
 - the token for the bot must be stored in a file "token.txt" in plain text in the same directory as the script
 - saves running jobs in a csv file "running_jobs.csv" and restarts them after downtime

-## current pros

-- the user can control the time of the message and cancel/re-enable messaging at any moment
-- can work for multiple users at once
+- randomized bonus sentences are stored in "novelejumi.txt"

-## current cons
+## auto_bot.py

-- probably more resource intensive
+The simpler bot version.
+The user can start and stop messaging.
+When messaging is started, a random time between 7:00 and 7:59 is generated for that user.
+The time will stay the same unless /start command is used again.

-## alternative 1
+## bot.py

-Make a script that sends one randomized message.

-Set up a cron job for that script.

-The downside of that approach is that I have to manually set up the target user's ID and messaging time.
-And the user has no control over the bot.
+The user can set a specified time for messages with "/set <hour> <minute>"

+Otherwise it is the same.

-## alternative 2
+## Automation

-Use `tmux` to run and kill the current bot.
+`tmux` is used to run and kill the current bot.

-Set up 2 cronjobs for making a new session and killing it:
+2 cronjobs for making a new session and killing it:

-`0 5 * * * tmux new-session -d -s gm_bot "python3 bot.py"`
+`59 6 * * * tmux new-session -d -s gm_bot "python3 path/to/auto_bot.py"`

-`0 12 * * * tmux kill-session -t gm_bot`
+`0 8 * * * tmux kill-session -t gm_bot`

-The only downside would be that the user cannot immediately see the results of set and unset commands outside of that time interval.
+The only downside is that the user cannot immediately see the results of the commands outside of that time interval.
 Everything will be processed at once when the bot script is run again.

-## TODO

-- randomize messages with novēlējumi or inspirational quotes
-- make so that the bot adapts to the user's local time zone (for current variant)
-- talk to target user about the best bot version